 The fourth cycle is the Growth Carousel™, i.e., the growth strategy.
-It is driven by the mission while determining the vision.
+It is driven by the vision and determining the mission.
 Growth depends on achieving customer satifaction, as well as creating a perception of future value to drive long-term engagement.

 Mission comes from the Latin verb ‘mittere’, meaning ‘to send’.
 While defining the vision is a leadership affair, the mission is the responsibility of management.
 Beware: without a vision, managers won’t be able to ‘send’ anyone in the right direction.
 Customer engagement can be crucial to the success of the business enterprise.